 The main instrument for industrial collaboration is industrial PhD students working on projects that represent sectors in which quantum technology can result in competitive advantages.

-Seven companies, all having explicit interests in exploitation of quantum technology, have joined WACQT as industrial partners.
+Six companies, all having explicit interests in the exploitation of quantum technology, have joined WACQT as industrial partners.
 Read more about their quantum technology interests and PhD projects below.